 The AHGBI encourages postgraduate students and early-career researchers to participate alongside established academics as colleagues in the Association, and particularly in its annual conference.
 You are welcome to participate in panels organised by academics, to propose panels individually, or jointly with academics.
 If you wish, you may propose panels that focus on postgraduate work in progress.
 You can find details of our annual conference here.
 To this end, the AHGBI provides grants for postgraduates giving papers at its conference.
 There is an annual competition for these grants: applications are made through the conference proposal submission process.

 The AHGBI offers an annual research travel award of £500 for graduate students.
 The award is open to all graduate students (masters and doctoral) in the UK and Ireland who have joined the AHGBI, and who do not have a grant that includes maintenance payments as well as fees.
 The award will be given to support a research trip to advance scholarly research in the languages and cultures of the Iberian peninsula and/or those cultures associated with them throughout the world.
 The research trip must lead directly to a publication.
-The deadline for 2016-17 is 31 January 2017, and must be for a research trip which takes place between 1 October 2016 and 30 September 2017.
+The next deadline is 31 January 2018, and must be for a research trip which takes place between 1 October 2017 and 30 September 2018.

 In association with the Office for Cultural and Scientific Affairs of the Embassy of Spain in London, Tamesis Books and Legenda, the AHGBI has established a publication prize to be awarded to the two most distinguished doctoral theses in Hispanic and Luso-Brazilian Studies each year.
-Application deadline for 2016-17 (for theses approved between 1 October 2015 and 31 October 2016): 31 January 2017.
+Application deadline for 2017-18 (for theses approved between 1 October 2016 and 31 October 2017): TBC.

 Publication Prize application form (to be completed and submitted by the examiners): publication-prize-form2017